-For each of the dependent measures of sexting experiences, hierarchical multiple regressions were conducted with four steps: the first model included the control variables-gender and relationship status-as predictors.
+For each of the dependent measures of sexting experiences, hierarchical multiple regressions were conducted with four steps: the first model included the control variables-gender, sexual orientation, and relationship status-as predictors.
 The second model added rejection sensitivity, anxious attachment, and avoidant attachment as predictors.
 The third and fourth models added all two- and three-way interaction terms, respectively, between the three predictor variables of interest.
 The data met all relevant statistical assumptions for this analysis.
 Given that interaction terms were examined in these regressions, all variables were mean centered (the variable mean was subtracted from each variable value) prior to analyses to increase interpretability of the results and reduce multicollinearity.
-This analysis revealed significant findings for three dependent variables: sexting entertainment, expectation, and sharing.
-Surprisingly, no significant results emerged for sexting risk or regret.
+This analysis revealed significant findings for all of the dependent variables: sexting entertainment, expectation, sharing, risk, and regret.
 Below we detail the significant results.